The 1960s: Let’s Get Growing!

 The 1990s: Plants and People Need Each Other!

 In the late 1990s, daughters Rosemary and Julie joined the family business full-time alongside their parents, each finding their own niches within the daily operations.
-The family tree continued to grow with the arrival of Rosemary’s children Ashley and Trevor, followed by Julie’s sons Conall and Tegan.
+The family tree continued to grow with the arrival of Rosemary’s children Cale and Trevor, followed by Julie’s children Conall and Tegan.

 As the family and the nursery continued to grow and flourish, there were moments of sorrow.
 The community mourned the loss of founders Maurice in 1995 (age 90) and Mary in 1999 (age 93).
 The Lombaert family found comfort continuing the lifelong legacy “Ma” and “Pa” had worked so hard to build.

 The 2000s: A Flower World of Beautiful Plants for People!

 The new millennium brought about an ebb and flow of plant varieties and specialties, including an increased focus on annuals, mixed planters and baskets, unique perennials, vibrant tropicals, and striking cacti and succulents.
 During this time, Luc and Rosie have stepped back as their daughters have taken on more roles in the daily operation of the family business.
 Belgian Nursery became a landmark in the community, known for providing healthy plants and expertise in a lush and beautiful setting.